Women's rights in Saudi Arabia: Male guardianship

-Guardianship requirements are not written law; they are applied according to the customs and understanding of particular officials and institutions (hospitals, police stations, banks, etc.).
-Official transactions and grievances initiated by women are often abandoned because officers, or the women themselves, believe they need authorization from the woman's guardian.
-Officials may demand the presence of a guardian if a woman cannot show an ID card or is fully covered.
+Guardianship requirements are not written law, but instead are applied according to the customs and understanding of particular officials and institutions (hospitals, police stations, banks, etc.).
+When women initiate official transactions and grievances, the transactions are often abandoned because officers, or the women themselves, believe they need guardian authorization.
+Officials may demand the presence of a guardian if a woman cannot show an ID card, or if she is fully covered.
 These conditions make complaints against the guardians themselves extremely difficult.

-In 2008, Rowdha Yousef and other Saudi women launched a petition "My Guardian Knows What's Best for Me," which gathered over 5,000 signatures.
+In 2008, Rowdha Yousef and other Saudi women launched a petition, "My Guardian Knows What's Best for Me," which gathered over 5,000 signatures.
 The petition defended the status quo and requested punishment for activists who demand "equality between men and women, [and] mingling between men and women in mixed environments."

 In 2016, Saudis filed the first petition to end male guardianship, signed by over 14,500 people.
 Women's rights supporter Aziza Al-Yousef delivered it in person to the Saudi royal court.

 Liberal activists reject guardianship and find it demeaning to women.
 They object to being treated like "subordinates" and "children".
 They point to women whose guardians ended their careers, and those who lost their children because they lacked custody rights.
 The courts recognize obedience to the father as law, even in cases involving adult daughters.
 Saudi activist Wajeha al-Huwaider agrees that most Saudi men are caring, but "it's the same kind of feeling they have for handicapped people or for animals.
 The kindness comes from pity, from lack of respect."
 She compares male guardianship to slavery:

-"The ownership of a woman is passed from one man to another.
+The ownership of a woman is passed from one man to another.
 Ownership of the woman is passed from the father or the brother to another man, the husband.
 The woman is merely a piece of merchandise, which is passed over to someone else—her guardian.
 Ultimately, I think women are greatly feared.
 When I compare the Saudi man with other Arab men, I can say that the Saudi is the only man who could not compete with the woman.
 He could not compete, so what did he do with her?
 The woman has capabilities.
 When women study, they compete with the men for jobs.
 All jobs are open to men.
 90% of them are open to men.
 You do not feel any competition.
 If you do not face competition from the Saudi woman, you have the entire scene for yourself.
 All positions and jobs are reserved for you.
-Therefore, you are a spoiled and self-indulged man."
+Therefore, you are a spoiled and self-indulged man.